vinjan23/explorer/README.md

 </div>

-`Ping Dashboard` is a light explorer for Cosmos-based Blockchains.  https://ping.pub .
+`Ping Pub Explorer` is a light explorer for Cosmos-based Blockchains.  https://ping.pub .

-## What sets Ping Dashboard apart from other explorers?
+## What sets Ping Pub Explorer apart from other explorers?
-**Ping Dashboard** stands out by providing a real-time exploration of blockchain data without relying on caching or pre-processing.
+**Ping Explorer** stands out by providing a real-time exploration of blockchain data without relying on caching or pre-processing.
 It exclusively fetches data from the Cosmos full node via LCD/RPC endpoints, ensuring a truly authentic experience.
 This approach is referred to as the "Light Explorer."

 ## Are you interested in listing your blockchain on https://ping.pub?

 To make this repository clean, please submit your request to https://github.com/ping-pub/ping.pub.git

-## Why does Ping Dashboard rely on official/trusted third-party public LCD/RPC servers?
+## Why does Ping Explorer rely on official/trusted third-party public LCD/RPC servers?
 There are two primary reasons for this choice:

  - Trust: In a decentralized system, it is crucial to avoid relying solely on a single entity.
-By utilizing official/trusted third-party public LCD/RPC servers, Ping Dashboard ensures that the data is sourced from a network of trusted participants.
+By utilizing official/trusted third-party public LCD/RPC servers, ITRocket Explorer ensures that the data is sourced from a network of trusted participants.
- - Limited Resources: As Ping Dashboard plans to list hundreds of Cosmos-based blockchains in the future, it is impractical for the Ping team to operate validators or full nodes for all of them.
+ - Limited Resources: As ITRocket Explorer plans to list hundreds of Cosmos-based blockchains in the future, it is impractical for the Ping team to operate validators or full nodes for all of them.
 Leveraging trusted third-party servers allows for more efficient resource allocation.

 ## Donation